Top 7 Graphic Design Trends (2021-2023)

 It’s likely that as the concern about the environment increases, consumer’s appreciation for natural motifs will also increase.

-This means that for the field of graphic design, nature-inspired visuals will continue to trend in 2021 and beyond, as they resonate with the consumer’s interests in plants and concern for sustainability.
+This means that nature-inspired visuals will likely continue to trend in 2021 and beyond, as they resonate with the consumer’s interests in plants and concern for sustainability.